Types of Facelifts (Part 1)

 There are several different types of facelift procedures and techniques, offering different cosmetic results, and varying degrees of invasiveness, downtime and recovery.
 Different types of facelifts target different areas of the face – and can have varying types and shapes of incisions, and different numbers of tissue layers treated.

 In this article Birmingham, Michigan double certified plastic surgeon explains the different general types of Facelift.
-He will also offer you a free consultation in our Birmingham office to understand your needs, answer your questions, and help you choose the type of facelift that is right for you.
+He will also offer you a consultation in our Birmingham office to understand your needs, answer your questions, and help you choose the type of facelift that is right for you.

 The Deep Plane Facelift

 The deep plane lift facelift is a “full” facelift that is recommended for people with severe facial sagging and laxity, and for those men and women desiring a longer-lasting facelift.

 Full, deep plane facelifts involve lifting and separating the skin from the “SMAS” layer below it and releasing and repositioning the muscles used for smiling, frowning, and other facial expressions.

 Typically an incision is made along the hairline, from the hair-bearing temple area, the incisions are extended downward along natural creases, proceeding inside the ear, then along the ear lobe, and ending out of sight behind the ears.

 After the SMAS is repositioned, excess and loose skin is removed, and the edges are sutured or stapled in place.

 The effects of a full facelift can last from 10 to 15 years, and sometimes longer.
 Because of the extensive nature of a full facelift, the recovery time is longer than other facelift procedures.